 Customize email templates

-Custom email templates are not supported in JIRA Core and JIRA Software.
-JIRA Service Desk supports customizable email notifications for requests with HTML, CSS, and plaintext templates and custom variables.
-Learn more about configuring custom notifications in the JIRA Service Desk.
+Custom email templates are not supported in Jira Work Management and Jira Software.
+Jira Service Desk supports customizable email notifications for requests with HTML, CSS, and plaintext templates and custom variables.
+Learn more about configuring custom notifications in the Jira Service Desk.

 Disable attachments, or set the attachment path